orenfromberg/orenfromberg.tech/content/blog/setting-up-a-headless-raspberry-pi/index.md

 ---
-title: How I set up a headless Raspberry Pi
+title: Setting up a Headless Raspberry Pi
 date: "2020-05-25"
-description: "These are the steps I take when I am setting up a headless Raspberry Pi "
+description: "These are the steps I take when I am setting up a headless Raspberry Pi."
 ---

 These are the steps I take when setting up a headless Raspberry Pi.
 Some of the information comes from [here](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) and [here](https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html).
 I often forget these steps so having this post will help remind me what I do every time.